Obituary- Cause of Death : Former State Senator Gene Roebuck of Jonesboro has died

 Death – Obituary:

-Gene Roebuck, 85, of Jonesboro passed away Monday (March 8) at NEA Medical Center.
-The cause of death was not released.
-A funeral will be held at …Read More
+(TB&P) — One of Northeast Arkansas’ most well-known former state senators has died.
+Gene Roebuck, 85, of Jonesboro passed away Monday at NEA …Read More

 ———————